techidaily/site-win11-tips/source/_posts/printer-not-working-on-windows-11-heres-how-to-fix-it.md

 * Turn off your printer and turn it back on again.
 * Unplug the printer from its power source and reconnect it.
 * If you have a wired printer, make sure it's properly connected and that the cable connecting it to your device is in good condition.
 * Connect the printer to a different USB port to rule out possible port issues.
-If a USB port issue turns out to be the root cause of the problem, follow the instructions in our guide on[how to diagnose and fix USB port issues](https://www.makeuseof.com/tag/dead-usb-port-heres-how-to-diagnose-and-fix-it/) .
+If a USB port issue turns out to be the root cause of the problem, follow the instructions in our guide on [how to diagnose and fix USB port issues](https://www.makeuseof.com/tag/dead-usb-port-heres-how-to-diagnose-and-fix-it/) .
 * If you have a wireless printer, ensure it is properly paired with your device.
 You can also disconnect it once and repair it again to make sure there are no temporary glitches.
 * If you have multiple printers connected to your device, unplug them all except the one you intend to use.
 * If your office printer isn't working correctly, make sure it isn't already connected to more devices than it's allowed to.